 The Representative Concept includes Regional Rail infrastructure improvements on the Peninsula that are informed by the Caltrain Business Plan.
-23 The tunnel would continue east under the San Francisco Bay to a potential new underground station in Alameda at the proposed Alameda-Main/Atlantic station location.
+The tunnel would continue east under the San Francisco Bay to a potential new underground station in Alameda at the proposed Alameda-Main/Atlantic station location.

 In Oakland, the route would split in the north and south directions.
 The northern route would continue in a tunnel and then surface south of the potentially modified Emeryville Station and continue aboveground to the existing Berkeley Station and a potential modified station at Richmond.
 The southern route would continue in the tunnel to a potential modified underground station at 12th St./Oakland City Center with direct transfers to the existing BART station.
-The route would continue south in tunnels, surface in Oakland's San Antonio neighborhood, and continue aboveground on dedicated tracks to the existing Coliseum Station.
+The route would continue aboveground on dedicated tracks to the existing Coliseum Station.
 Both the crossing itself and the East Bay extents (to Richmond and the Coliseum Station) would be electrified, building on the Caltrain electrification on the Peninsula.